Klojer/uzgorak/README.md

 ## How to use

-1. Make for of the repo
+1. Clone the repo
-2. Checkout one of the predefined branches (depends on your needs)
+2. Checkout one of the predefined branches depends on your needs. `Main` has no modules at all, you will start from scratch. `Base` can be used as reference with minimal modules for Ubuntu based distributive. `Examples` can show insights of modules composing.
-3. Add new modules to directory `modules` using examples (see [examples](https://github.com/Klojer/uzgorak/tree/example/modules))
+3. Add new modules to directory `modules` (see [examples](https://github.com/Klojer/uzgorak/tree/example/modules))
+4. Use commands from list bellow to manage modules state

 ## How to create new module